All Products

 1. In the navigation pane on the left, choose Identities > Users.

-2. On the Users page, find the RAM user to which you want to attach the custom policy.
+2. On the Users page, find the target RAM user.

-3. Click Add Permissions in the Actions column of the RAM user.
+3. Click Add Permissions in the Actions column for the RAM user.

-4. In the Policy section of the Grant Permission panel, search for and select the custom policy you created.
+4. In the Grant Permission panel, in the Policy section, search for and select the custom policy that you created.

 5. Click Grant Permissions.

-On the Users page, click the name of a RAM user to go to the user details page.
-On the Permissions tab of the user details page, you can view the policies that are attached to the RAM user.
+On the Users page, you can click a username to go to the user details page.
+On the Permissions tab, you can view the policies that are granted to the user.

-Step 3: Use the AccessKey pair of the RAM user to access Tablestore
+Step 3: Use the AccessKey pair to access Tablestore

 1. Create an instance and a data table in the Tablestore console.

-2. Obtain the name, endpoint, and region ID of the instance.
+2. Obtain the instance name, endpoint, and region ID.

 Important

-By default, Internet-based access is disabled for a newly created instance.
-If you want to access resources in an instance over the Internet, you must enable Internet-based access for the instance.
+By default, public network access is disabled for newly created instances.
+If you need to access resources in an instance over the internet, you must enable public network access for the instance.

 3. Configure environment variables.
 After configuration is complete, restart or refresh your compilation and runtime environment, including IDE, command-line interface, other desktop applications, and background services to ensure that the latest system environment variables are successfully loaded.